Psychotherapy & Counselling

 How I work

-As a therapist, I believe in establishing a respectful professional relationship with my clients that facilitates thoughtful exploration of sensitive and troubling issues over time.
+I aim to foster a collaborative and respectful therapeutic relationship with my clients that facilitates thoughtful exploration of sensitive personal issues over time.

-I aim to listen attentively and communicate mindfully to help you address the areas of difficulty that prompted you to seek my help.
+I aim to listen attentively and communicate mindfully to enable reflection on the challenges, experiences and other thoughts and feelings that led the individual to my practice.

 Sessions